Six Top Flooring Ideas for 2011

 Cork flooring is naturally beautiful and it also has natural bug-repellant called suberin that is naturally occurring.
 It is easy to clean and helps to reduce noise.
 Cork has a somewhat bouncy quality to it, making it easy on the feet, back and legs.
 It’s also an environmentally friendly material, coming from the bark of the cork oak tree – taking the bark and leaving the tree to continue living.

 Indeed you read correctly, there’s a floor made entirely of pennies!
 While there may be only one known of its kind in the U.S., we thought it would be fun to include the photos from the Revolver shoe shop in Indiana.
 If installed in a home, we wonder what the return on investment of a penny floor might be?

-This entry was posted on November 1, 2011 by The Lipman Group Sotheby's International Realty.
+This entry was posted on November 1, 2011 by RE/MAX Homes and Estates, Lipman Group.
 It was filed under Interior Design, Nashville, Real Estate Tips and was tagged with bamboo floor photos, beautiful floors, beautiful floors in nashville, concrete floor, cork floor, floors made of pennies, kinds of flooring 2011, leather tile floor, nashville floors, nashville sotheby's, residential flooring options 2011, revolver nobelsville shoes, rubber tile floors, top flooring options for home, types of flooring.